Structure Twenty-Seven

 What was Structure Twenty-Seven?

-Although elements of Structure Twenty-Seven’s impressive architecture have become clearer, the question of its role has not.
+Although elements of Structure Twenty-Seven’s impressive architecture became clearer over the years of excavation, based on the information we currently have the matter of its role remains open to debate.

 The early Neolithic structure (highlighted in red) unearthed at Howe, Stromness, in the 1970s.
 The presence of a hearth saw the interpretation that it was a stalled cairn questioned.
 Note its similarities to Structure Twenty-Seven at the Ness of Brodgar.